Quick Answer

 Template vs ServiceM8 Built-in Quoting

 Getting the legal side right protects you and builds customer confidence.
+I learned this the hard way running a trades business.
 Here are the key requirements for UK trade quotes.

 Quote vs Estimate